- 2-day tour of the Great Ocean Road, Mornington Peninsula and Phillip Island from Melbourne

 Throughout the day you’ll enjoy plenty of stops to take short walks, catch stunning views, and look for wildlife such as koalas and kangaroos.
 After a full day’s tour of scenic towns and beaches, you’ll stay overnight at the eastern end of the Great Ocean Road.
-Enjoy a barbecue dinner as you relax in the evening.
+Enjoy dinner as you relax in the evening.

 Overnight: BIG4 Beach Resort, Queenscliff